-The school's Program of Excellence in Music, Chinese Immersion, Basketball Excellence and Maths Science Academy is supported through the allocation of a defined number of places.
-Places in the Program of Excellence will only be available to 'out of catchment' enrolments once the demand for 'in catchment' enrolment has been met.
+The school's Program of Excellence in Academic, Cultural and Sports Excellence is supported through the allocation of a defined number of places.
+Places in the Program of Excellence will only be available to out-of-catchment enrolments once the demand for in-catchment enrolment has been met and sufficient Student Enrolment Capacity has been reserved for future in-catchment growth.
 Currently Varsity College has the capacity to enrol:

 Parents or legal guardians who wish to enrol their child at the school will need to demonstrate that the student's principal place of residence is within the catchment area.
 Current proof of residency at the address indicated can be provided by way of one of each of the following:

-The following groups of students will be deemed as eligible for enrolment, even though they may reside outside the school's catchment area:
+The following groups of students will be entitled to enrol, even though they may reside outside the school's catchment area:

-Under the Department's State Education Fees procedure , a principal of a state school is able to charge a fee for recouping costs of enrolment processing by a State school with an approved School Enrolment Management Plan of a prospective student who lives outside the school's catchment area, where:
+Under the department's State Education Fees procedure , a principal of a state school with an approved School EMP is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens' Association) where:

 Out of catchment enrolment applications will be recorded in order of receipt, by date and time.
 These applications will remain current only for the school year in which they are applying to enrol.

-Where a Principal forms a preliminary view that an application will not succeed, parents will be notified in writing.
-Parents may respond to the Principal's preliminary view by making a submission to the Principal, no later than seven school days after receiving the preliminary view letter.
+Where a principal forms a preliminary view that an application will not succeed, applicants will be notified in writing.
+Applicants may respond to the principal's preliminary view by making a submission to the principal, no later than seven school days after receiving the preliminary view letter.

-The School EMP is internally reviewed each year, and if required, updated to reflect any changes to enrolment capacity and/or Programs of Excellence.
+The School EMP is internally reviewed each year, and if required, updated to reflect any changes to Student Enrolment Capacity and/or Programs of Excellence.